Codimension-one foliations on adjoint varieties: Foliations on Fano varieties with Picard number one

-\begin{corollary} Let $\mathcal{F} $ be a codimension one foliation on an adjoint variety $X$ with Picard number one not isomorphic to the projective space.
-Let $H$ be a family of lines in $X$ and suppose that $\mathrm{deg}_H \mathcal{F}=0$.
-The space of codimension one foliations on $X $ of degree 0 has only one irreducible component. \end{corollary}
+\begin{corollary} Let $\mathcal{F}$ be a codimension-one foliation on an adjoint variety $X$ with Picard number one, where $X \not\cong \mathbb{P}^n$.
+Let $H$ be a family of lines in $X$.
+Suppose that $\deg_H \mathcal{F} = 0$.
+Then $\mathcal{F}$ is induced by a pencil of hyperplane sections under the minimal embedding.
+Hence, the space of codimension-one foliations on $X$ of degree $0$ with respect to $H$ has exactly one irreducible component. \end{corollary}

+\begin{proof} By Proposition \ref{P: adjoint H^0}, $H^0(X, \Omega^2_X(k))$ has no integrable $2$-forms for $k \le 2$.
+Since $X$ is covered by lines (see \cite{kebekus2000uniqueness, Kebekus2003LinesOC}), Proposition \ref{P: pencil} implies that every degree-zero codimension-one foliation on $X$ is the restriction under the minimal embedding $i\colon X\hookrightarrow\mathbb{P}^N$ of a pencil of hyperplane sections from the ambient projective space $\mathbb{P}^N$.
+The space of such foliations on $\mathbb{P}^N$ is identified with the Grassmannian of lines in the dual projective space (see \cite[Theorem 4.3]{ACM:FanoDist}), hence irreducible.
+The result follows. \end{proof}

-\begin{remark} Let $X=OG(2,n+1)$ be the orthogonal grassmaniann embedded in the projective space $ \mathbb{P}^N$ by the Plücker embedding.
-In \cite[Section 6]{BFM}, Benedetti, Faenzi, and Muniz proved that the ideals defining the space of codimension one foliations of degree zero with respect to a family of lines on $X$ and the space of codimension one foliations of degree zero on $ \mathbb{P}^N$ are different.
-However, corollary \ref{corollary one comp} implies that every codimension one foliation on $X$ of degree zero with respect to a family of lines is induced by a degree zero foliation on $\mathbb{P}^N$. \end{remark}
+\begin{remark} Let $X = \operatorname{OG}(2, n+1)$ be the orthogonal Grassmannian embedded in the projective space $\mathbb{P}^N$ by the Plücker embedding.
+In \cite[Section 6]{BFM}, Benedetti, Faenzi, and Muniz proved that the ideals defining the space of codimension-one foliations of degree zero with respect to a family of lines on $X$ and the space of codimension-one foliations of degree zero on $\mathbb{P}^N$ are different.
+However, Corollary \ref{corollary one comp} implies that every codimension-one foliation on $X$ of degree zero with respect to a family of lines is induced by a degree-zero foliation on $\mathbb{P}^N$. \end{remark}